-Are there any potential side effects?
+Are there any potential side-effects?

-- Blood in your urine - After your operation, you may see some blood or small blood clots in your urine, especially around 7 10 days after the surgery.
+- Blood in your urine After your operation, you may see some blood or small blood clots in your urine, especially around 7 10 days after the surgery.
 This is quite usual and might last for a few days.
 Don't be concerned unless you are having difficulty passing urine, passing large blood clots or have a lot of discomfort.
-If this is the case you should contact your doctor. - Pain or discomfort - For a few days after your TURP, you may have some discomfort so you will likely be given painkillers to help.
-If you're concerned, or have a lot of discomfort, then you should contact your doctor. - Frequency You may find that you need to pass urine frequently for a few weeks after the operation. - Infection Sometimes a urinary tract infection (UTI) occurs.
-Symptoms of a UTI may include; pain passing urine, cloudy or smelly urine or fever.
-You will be given antibiotics if this happens. - Incontinence This means you can't control some urine leaking out.
-It can be for a short time or sometimes for a longer period. - Retrograde ejaculation Most men who have a TURP will experience retrograde ejaculation.
-This means that at the point of ejaculation nothing will come out of your penis because the semen has passed backwards into your bladder rather than down the penis.
-It won't do you any harm and will pass out in your urine the next time you go to the toilet but it will make your urine look cloudy.
-Retrograde ejaculation can, of course, affect fertility although you shouldn't rely on this as a method of contraception.
+If this is the case you should contact your doctor; - Pain or discomfort For a few days after your TURP, you may have some discomfort so you will likely be given painkillers to help.
+If you're concerned, or have a lot of discomfort, then you should contact your doctor; - Frequency

+You may find that you need to pass urine frequently for a few weeks after the operation;